Table of Contents

 How to choose your portable band saw blade?

 At Portaband.com we offer Portable bandsaw blades from the top leading manufacturers such as MK Morse, Bahco and Qsaw.
-Of course, if you are keen you’d realize that there are various styles of portable band saw blades available.
-Whether you want to use it to cut wood or metal, it is always advisable that you choose the right portable band saw blade to get the job done!
-We’ve prepared a few simple questions that will help you choose the correct portable band saw blade for you.
+Of course, if you are keen you’d realize that there are various styles of portaband blades available.
+Whether you want to use it to cut wood or metal, it is always advisable that you choose the best portaband blades to get the job done!
+We’ve prepared a bandsaw blade selection guide with key questions to help you pick the best portable band saw blade for your needs.

 At Portaband.com we feature compatible saws so you can easily select your blades with confidence.
 Also, you can always find the length of the blade in the User’s Manual.
 If you miss it in other brands, you can contact our product specialists or the manufacturer’s customer service department.
 Always pick a length that will allow you to work efficiently.

 2. Selecting the Perfect Blade WIDTH for Your Job

 You’ll need to pay closer attention to the width of the portable bandsaw blades since they determine how much your blade will cut.
 For instance, you may want to choose a blade with a larger width if you intend to cut off or resaw something.
 This lets you make cuts that are near a straight line or free from jagged sides.
 Narrower blades are ideal for contour sawing.
 Portable band saw blades have a standard width of 1/2 inches.

 3. Understanding PITCH or TEETH PER INCH (TPI) for Bandsaw Blade Selection